KalessinD/perl_mojox_http_async/README.md

 ###### inactivity_conn_ts
-        If last response was received "inactivity_conn_ts" seconds or more ago, then such slots will be destroyed in "clear" method.
+        If last response was received "inactivity_conn_ts" seconds or more ago, then such slots will be destroyed.

         By default the value is 0 (disabled).